About

 Many of the people I support are moving through change:

-Relationship endings or uncertainty
+• Relationship difficulties, endings, or uncertainty

-Career shifts or creative pressure
+• Career shifts or creative pressure

-Burnout from high-responsibility roles
+• Burnout and high-responsibility roles

-Grief and bereavement
+• Grief and bereavement

 Whatever brings you here, therapy offers space to slow down, understand your patterns, and build steadier self-trust.